-Strategic alignment and rationale for the introduction of the new course(s)
+Rationale for the introduction of the course

 • Contribution to the vision of the Institution and relationship to its Strategic Plan and Operational Plan.

 Provide commentary on the manner in which the proposal supports:

 - The Institution's Vision and Strategy. - Contributes to the strategic objectives and goals, key result areas and key performance indicators in the Institution's Strategic Plan and relevant operational plan.